Tree Cutting

 When most people think of tree felling, they picture a tree being chopped and tumbling down in one dramatic crash.
 In reality, tree felling is a precise operation designed to keep people and property safe.
 Done correctly, it’s an art form as much as a science.
 Done incorrectly, it can be extremely dangerous.

-We’re often asked, ‘What is tree felling?’ and to answer that question, our team of professional arborists have put together this helpful guide all about tree felling and what types of tree felling cuts are used to guide every tree down safely and responsibly.
+To answer the common question, ‘What is tree felling?’, our team of professional arborists has put together this guide on the cuts and techniques used to bring every tree down safely and responsibly.

 What Is Tree Felling?

-Tree felling is the process of cutting down a tree in a carefully controlled manner.
-It might sound straightforward, but it actually requires a large amount of technical skill, planning, and experience.
-A properly executed tree felling ensures the tree falls in a specific direction, avoiding harm to people, property, or nearby vegetation.
+Tree felling means cutting down a tree in a controlled way to ensure it falls in a safe, planned direction.
+This process requires technical skill, careful planning, and experience.
+A properly executed tree felling protects people, property, and nearby vegetation.

 When Is Tree Felling Needed?